FrancescoVanella/dnlp_project/SigCompressor/README.md

 # SigCompressor

-SigCompressor is a framework for benchmarking the impact of extractive text compression LLM summarization.
-By using signals extracted by SigExt from the text, this tool identifies key sentences and phrases to significantly reduce input token count in the prompt, while maintaining summary quality.
+SigCompressor is a framework for benchmarking the impact of extractive text compression on LLM summarization.
+By using signals extracted by SigExt from the text, this tool identifies key sentences and key phrases to significantly reduce input token count in the prompt, while maintaining summary quality.

 ## Key Features
 *   **Token Efficiency**: Reduce prompt size by 60-80% to lower API costs and latency.
-*   **Dual Strategies**: Support for both sentence-level (extracting full keysentences) and phrase-level (extracting keyphrases) compression.
+*   **Dual Strategies**: Support for both sentence-level (extracting keysentences) and phrase-level (extracting keyphrases) compression.
-*   **Two LLM models**: Compatible with the local model Mistral and the API model GPT-3.5.
+*   **Two LLM models**: Compatible with the local model Mistral 7B and the API model GPT-3.5.
-*   **Metrics**: Evaluates performance using ROUGE, BLEU, and BERTScore.
+*   **Metrics**: Evaluates performance using ROUGE, BERTScore and BLEU.

 ## Project Structure
 *   `src/`: Core modules for compression, benchmarking, and metrics.